 The regular meetings of the Board of Directors are held on the second Wednesday of each month, except July and August, beginning at 5:00pm.

-Sandra Robinson, President
+Sandra Robinson, Chair

 Sandra is a Registered Early Childhood Educator with 30+ years’ experience in the child care and early years sector.
 Sandra has extensive leadership experience gained through both work related and volunteer opportunities and is deeply committed to the provision of high-quality services for children and families.

-Lynne Buehler, Vice-President
+Lynne Buehler, Vice-Chair

 Lynne was born in Peterborough and is a KHCAS adoptee.
 Growing up, she lived in Peterborough, Trenton and Montreal, returning to Peterborough to attend Trent University where she earned a Bachelor of Arts (Psychology).
 She began her career as a child care worker in a residential care center for developmentally challenged youth, and later at a detention centre and group home.
 In 1985 Lynne was one of the first five women hired by the Peterborough Police Service.
 During her 34-year career she had many opportunities to support youth in the community.
 She worked in partnership with KHCAS to provide training for staff and foster parents and developed a CAS-police protocol.
 Lynne worked in schools – both elementary and secondary and later led the Community Services Section.
 In 2015 Lynne earned a Master’s degree in Public Administration (Management) from Dalhousie University.
 Lynne retired in 2019 as the Inspector of Support Services; only the second woman to achieve that rank.